Mini-Grants for Service-Learning

 Extend learning to service...

-- Research the mission and activities of local nonprofits and choose which one the class will volunteer
+- Research the mission and activities of local nonprofits to help determine where the class will volunteer.

 Take your lesson or project to the next level!

 Plan a lesson and project related to the environment or water issues, using this Flint Water Crisis toolkit.
 Even if you are not from Flint, classrooms across the country can benefit from discussions of environmental justice, sustainability, community needs, and advocacy.